sgrottel/tiny-tools-collection/README.md

 Some more generic documentation files, e.g. including images.

 ## License
-All tools are as open source as it can gets, following the [MIT license](./LICENSE), even if the individual files not state the license text.
+All tools are open source and can be used freely.

-You are free to do anything you like.
+In general, and explicitly for all tools not specifying a license in their subdirectory, all code within this repositiory is published under the [MIT license](./LICENSE).

+Some tools explicitly specify a license, mostly Apache License version 2.0.
+In those cases, consider those tools to be dual licensed under [MIT license](./LICENSE) and the explicitly specifed license.
+You can then use the tool under the terms of one of those licences, as you choose.

+I doubt, feel free to ask.